Skip to main content

 Building Bun

 After cloning the repository, run the following command to build.
-This may take a while as it will clone submodules and build dependencies.
+This can take a while: it clones submodules and builds dependencies.

 bun run build

-The binary will be located at ./build/debug/bun-debug.
+The binary is at ./build/debug/bun-debug.
 It is recommended to add this to your $PATH.
-To verify the build worked, let's print the version number on the development build of Bun.
+To verify the build worked, print its version:

 build/debug/bun-debug --version